-These requirements are designed to assist in the development of leadership skills and encourage Honors Students to contribute to the intellectual and cultural life of the college community.
-Honors students participate in a Leadership Institute in the Spring Semester of their first year and are required to take initiatives to effect positive changes in the community.
-These projects include volunteer work, inviting speakers to the college, organizing a series of faculty lectures, helping to coordinate visits by noteworthy guests, planning entertainment and cultural events, and bringing about changes in college policies on environmental issues.
+Honors students will develop leadership skills and contribute to the intellectual and cultural life of the college community.
+Honors students participate in a Leadership Seminar in the Spring Semester of the first year and are required to take initiative to effect positive changes in the community.
+These projects include doing volunteer work, inviting speakers to the college, organizing series of faculty lectures, helping to coordinate visits by noteworthy guests, planning entertainment and cultural events, and bringing about changes in college policies on environmental issues.